ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/detection_event_rules.md

 - `actions`: A sequential list of actions to be executed when the rule is triggered.

 ## Detection Event Actions
-Two types of actions are currently supported: notification and retrain.
+Three types of actions are currently supported: notification, plot configuration and retrain.

 ### Notifications

+These actions send notifications to external services when a detection event is triggered.
+The following notification actions are available:

 - `SlackNotificationAction`: sends a notification to a Slack channel via webhook.
 - `DiscordNotificationAction`: sends a notification to a Discord channel via webhook.
 - `EmailNotificationAction`: sends an email to the provided email address.
 - `TeamsNotificationAction`: sends a notification to Microsoft Teams via webhook.
 - `MqttNotificationAction`: sends a notification to an MQTT broker.

+### Plot Configuration

+This action consists in creating two plot configurations when a detection event is triggered: the first one includes data preceding the event, while the second one includes data following the event.

 ### Retrain Action